Copy Engine

 - Overwrite If Larger — only replace if the source file is larger than the destination.

-- Rename — auto-rename the destination with cached suffix patterns.
+- Rename — auto-rename the destination with a cached suffix pattern.

 - Skip — keep existing files and do not copy.